Chand, Hitendra Singh

-He pursued his interest in respiratory biology at Lovelace Respiratory Research Institute (LRRI), Albuquerque, NM, and investigated the molecular mechanisms involved in programmed cell death and inflammation using the experimental animal models of airway diseases.
-Currently, Dr. Chand is serving as an Associate Professor (tenure-track) in the Department of Immunology and the Center for Personalized Nanomedicine at Florida International University.
+He pursued his interest in the field of Respiratory Biology at the Lovelace Respiratory Research Institute (LRRI), Albuquerque, NM, and investigated the molecular mechanisms involved in the programmed cell death and inflammatory responses using the experimental cell culture and animal models of airway diseases and help translate findings in clinical pathologies.
+Currently, at the Herbert Wertheim College of Medicine, Dr. Chand is serving as an Associate Professor (tenure-track) in the Department of Immunology and Nano-Medicine and the Center for Personalized Nanomedicine.

 - Investigating the mechanisms of mucous cell survival/death pathways

 - Understanding the role of non-coding RNAs in chronic airway diseases

 - Role of HIV-1 infection and inhaled substance abuse in chronic diseases